2023 Best Construction Engineering Bachelor's Degree Schools

 While working on their Bachelor's Degree, construction engineering majors at National University accumulate an average of around $32,330 in student debt.

-Read full report on Construction Engineering at National University
+Full Construction Engineering at National University Report

 The excellent bachelor’s degree programs at Marquette University helped the school earn the #3 place on this year’s ranking of the best construction engineering schools in the United States.
-Marquette is a large private not-for-profit school located in the city of Milwaukee.
+Marquette is a fairly large private not-for-profit school located in the large city of Milwaukee.

 For students who choose a 10-year repayment plan, the average monthly student loan payment is $368.